MCG-NJU/MMN/README.md

 # [AAAI 2022] Negative Sample Matters: A Renaissance of Metric Learning for Temporal Grounding
-> Pytorch implementation of Negative Sample Matters: A Renaissance of Metric Learning for Temporal Grounding (AAAI 2022).
+> Official Pytorch implementation of Negative Sample Matters: A Renaissance of Metric Learning for Temporal Grounding (AAAI 2022).
 >
 > Paper in https://arxiv.org/pdf/2109.04872.pdf.